-dictate the progression of the measures to be taken prior to and during the planning of military action.
-18 One of these measures found in the powers of Articles 42-48 is that which allows the SC to authorize peace operations for the stability of Member States.
-19 This can be seen with the UN Mission in the Republic of South Sudan (UNMISS) following the independence movement and resulting civil war in the region.
-20 The SC gave UNMISS the authority to protect civilians, monitor for human rights violations, support humanitarian aid delivery, and help South Sudan implement the ceasefire agreement from the civil war.
-21
+telegraphic, radio, and other means of communication, and the severance of diplomatic relations" when needed.
+16 Additionally, under Chapter VII of the UN Charter, the SC can deploy military action to settle disputes that cannot be resolved through less aggressive sanctions or peaceful negotiations.
+17 When invoking Chapter VII, articles 42-48 dictate the progression of the measures to be taken prior to and during the planning of military action.
+18 One of these measures found in the powers of Articles 42-48 is that which allows the SC to authorize peace operations for the stability of Member States.19 This can be seen with the UN Mission in the Republic of South Sudan (UNMISS) following the independence movement and resulting civil war in the region.
+20 The SC gave UNMISS the authority to protect civilians, monitor for human rights violations, support humanitarian aid delivery, and help South Sudan implement the ceasefire agreement from the civil war.21

-Meetings are held by the SC at the call of the President, but the time in between meetings is not to exceed 14 days.
-22 Resolutions pass by a majority of nine affirmative votes, including all five of the Permanent Member States.
-23 The P-5 have the right to veto any resolution at any given time.
-24 In the event a Permanent Member State uses its veto power, the resolution fails to pass regardless of the majority vote.
-25 The outcome of each meeting is recorded with the resolution discussed and the vetoes if the resolution failed.
-26 All votes, resolutions, and other measures taken by the SC within a single year must be submitted in a report to the General Assembly, providing an overview of the actions taken by the body that year.
-27 This report includes actions taken on procedural matters, regional, country, or subject-specific topics, and key issues related to peacekeeping resolutions.
-28
+Meetings are held by the SC at the call of the President, but the time in between meetings is not to exceed 14 days.22 Resolutions pass by a majority of nine affirmative votes, including all five of the Permanent Member States.23 The P-5 have the right to veto any resolution at any given time.
+24 In the event a P-5 uses its veto power, the resolution fails to pass regardless of the majority vote.
+25 The outcome of each meeting is recorded with the resolution discussed and the vetoes if the resolution failed.26 All votes, resolutions, and other measures taken by the SC within a single year must be submitted in a report to the General Assembly, providing an overview of the actions taken by the body that year.27 This report includes actions taken on procedural matters, regional, Member State, or subject-specific topics, and key issues related to peacekeeping resolutions.28

-Funding for the SC comes from the Regular Budget of the United Nations.29 The Regular Budget is upheld through both mandatory and voluntary contributions from all 193 Member States.30 As stated in Article 17, Clause 2, of the UN Charter, "The expenses of the Organization shall be borne by the Members as apportioned by the General Assembly."31 While other organs of the UN make recommendations to Member States, the SC alone has the power to make decisions which Member States are obligated to implement [and abide by]."32 The SC may mandate the use of funds from other organs of the UN in the effort to maintain peace and security within the international community.33
+Funding for the SC comes from the Regular Budget of the United Nations.29 The Regular Budget is upheld through both mandatory and voluntary contributions from all 193 Member States.
+30 As stated in Article 17, Clause 2, of the UN Charter, "The expenses of the Organization shall be borne by the Members as apportioned by the General Assembly."31 While other organs of the UN make recommendations to Member States, the SC alone has the power to make decisions which Member States are obligated to implement [and abide by]."32 The SC may mandate the use